Interns-MQI-25/project-interns/QUICKSTART.md

-# 🏢 Product Management System - Quick Start Guide
+# 🏢 Marquardt India Pvt.
+Ltd. - Quick Start Guide

 > **Get up and running in minutes with this comprehensive setup guide!**